mbzshajib/data-collector-service/README.md

 ## Regarding the Challenge

 - Very interesting challenge.
-- Most of the time we developers use helping technology.
-But without those
+- It was a combination of memory management, Multi threading and Concurrency challenges which we face separately.

 ## API HTTP Request